This is how contracting

 Patent Pending · USPTO

-The certification level is not an arbitrary convention — it is an automatic determination based on the actual coverage of the eligible market.
-Each level carries distinct legal implications before the AEAT, the IRS and the SFO.
+The coverage level is not an arbitrary convention — it is an automatic determination based on the actual coverage of the eligible market.
+Each level carries distinct evidentiary implications before the AEAT, the IRS and the SFO.

 Patent Pending · USPTO No. 64/036,620